If you live in Utah and have recently been convicted of DWI or reckless driving, you may be required to get an SR-22 before you get your license back.

 What if I don’t have a car or a license?

-In most states, you will still be required to file an SR-22 even if you don’t own a car if you intend to get behind the wheel of any car.
+You’ll still be required to file an SR-22 even if you don’t own a car if you intend to get behind the wheel.
 In this case you’ll need to purchase non-owner auto insurance and file an SR-22 before your license can be reinstated.

 What if I’m from another state?